reese-lee/hungry-bear/README.md

 There are no known bugs as of last update.

 ## Support and contact details
-_Please contact me at marcdaviesriot@gmail.com if you run into any issues or have questions, ideas or feedback._
+_Please contact me at reese.lee.cy@gmail.com if you run into any issues or have questions, ideas or feedback._

 ## Technologies Used
 This application was built in Atom using JavaScript, Node.js 12.3.1, jQuery 3.4.1, Bootstrap v4.3.1 and a custom css file.
-For unit testing, Jasmine framework and Karma task runner are both used.
+For unit testing, Jasmine framework and Karma task runner were both used.

 ### License

 *This software is licensed under MIT license.*

-Copyright (c) 2019 **_Marc Davies_**
+Copyright (c) 2019 **_Marc Davies and Reese Lee_**